 Meet our 5th animal:

 Some acquaintances of acquaintances found a family of a younger mother cat and four kittens abandoned behind a store (!!!!!
-Is it really so hard take them to the vet or humane society?!) and Babysister saw the post on Instagram (she’s been asking for a kitten for awhile).
+Is it really so hard take them to the vet or humane society?!) and Doctordiva saw the post on Instagram (she’s been asking for a kitten for awhile).
 Thankfully all the cats have homes now.
 The vet estimated her to be about 5 weeks.

 We got her around October and she’s already grown.
 She’s braver, friendlier, cuddlier, and healthier.
 She is a bit funny looking.
 When my sister got her my dad said that she looked like a bat.
 I watched her as she played upside down and really saw the resemblance.
 My grandmother said she looked like a fox.
 Her white eyebrows on the black gives her a skunk-ish experience.
 None of this is sounds flattering, but she really is adorable and precious.
 She has all sorts of undertones, underfur, and patches of cream, tan, grey, and copper.

 My sister got her around Halloween, so we discussed Halloween type names.
 The little girls liked “Grumplestiltkins.”
 She is black with green eyes, so “Toothless” was suggested.
-Then I saw a cat on Instagram named “Sybil Trelawney,” so we started discussing Harry Potter names, and Babysister decided on “Luna.”
+Then I saw a cat on Instagram named “Sybil Trelawney,” so we started discussing Harry Potter names, and Doctordiva decided on “Luna.”
 Trust me, that is the simplified version of the name discussion.
 We had some kittens (the sad stories) that never really were officially named which I think helped us decide a little faster this time.
-The girls started calling her “the Smush” before Babysister decided on the name.
+The girls started calling her “the Smush” before Doctordiva decided on the name.

 Yeah, our animals never really have one name.